I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Heat oil in a frying pan.

-- Coat each piece of chicken gizzard with breading mix.
+- Coat each piece of chicken gizzard with the breading mix.
 Fry batch by batch.

 - Once done, heat a saute pan.
 Add the butter and a small amount of oil.